 How to apply

-- Persons, who are at least 60 years of age, who are interested in applying should contact the Local Housing Authority in their community of choice.
+- Persons, who are at least 60 years of age or non-elderly handicapped individuals who are interested in applying should contact the Local Housing Authority in their community of choice.

 - Currently the program is available to nearly 6,000 households living in state-aided elderly public housing developments in the following communities: